How to get to Colombo, transport

 Colombo works good extensive network of public and private buses.
 But move them unprepared tourists – even the extreme.
 Their routes are confusing, no air conditioning, they are going very slowly, almost always Packed, and the passengers pop up almost on the go.
 Although in General this kind of move is quite easy and costs a mere penny, the main thing – to learn how to use it.

 The fare depends on the distance of travel is determined by the conductor.
 The inspectors do not always understand tourists, and just give the price to of course stay, but even in this case, the trip will be much cheaper than a taxi or tuk-tuk.
 The maximum fare is 25 rupees.

 On the buses the number (without the knowledge of the routes and maps you will get nothing from it), and the area where you want the bus.
 If you decide to use the buses, it is better to buy a map of the routes.
 Some buses are suburban and go far beyond the city limits.

 In Colombo there is the railroad, which runs commuter trains (like our trains, but not on electricity).
-They all arrive and depart from the main railway station in Colombo Fort and they can get to the outskirts of the city.
+They all arrive and depart from the main railway station, Colombo Fort, and they can get to the outskirts of the city.